OctopusDeploy/blog/blog/2022-11/k8s-metrics/index.md

 Converting this value into a more usable measurement like CPU usage percentage requires some calculation.
 This [post on Stack Exchange](https://unix.stackexchange.com/a/451005) provides more details.

-You can find more information on these files [here](https://www.kernel.org/doc/Documentation/cgroup-v1/00-INDEX).
+You can find more information on these files [in the Linux kernel docs](https://www.kernel.org/doc/Documentation/cgroup-v1/00-INDEX).

 ## cgroup2 resource usage

-If the directories `/sys/fs/cgroup/memory` or `/sys/fs/cgroup/cpu` do not exist, you are likely working on a system with cgroups v2.
+If the directories `/sys/fs/cgroup/memory` or `/sys/fs/cgroup/cpu` don't exist, you're likely working on a system with cgroups v2.

 On systems with cgroups v2, print the current memory usage with the command: